GetStream/javascript-beginner-guide/setup-guide.md

 `upsertUsers()` requires `id` as a field.
 Custom fields may be additionally included.
 More info [here](https://getstream.io/chat/docs/node/update_users/?language=javascript) on user creation.
 [Example In Repo](https://github.com/zacheryconverse/basic-chat/blob/3f857ac4785f08d5bb7e8ff41bb225776e5b808c/server/methods.js#L13)

-Review all users from the Chat 'Explorer' within your Dashboard.
 <img width="1357" alt="Chat Explorer" src="https://user-images.githubusercontent.com/32964891/117172627-366a6800-ad89-11eb-91f2-e958bc57bb0f.png">
-_Finding the Chat Explorer in your dashboard_
+> Use the Chat Explorer in your dashboard to see a list of users

-_It is also possible to add users to an app with `connectUser()` - but this will affect monthly MAUs. `upsertUser()` is necessary to add members in bulk to your app without connecting them (and increasing your bill)._
+> It is also possible to add users to an app with `connectUser()` - but this will affect monthly MAUs. `upsertUser()` is necessary to add members in bulk to your app without connecting them (and increasing your bill).

 ## Server Side - Generate Token